United Kingdom of Great Britain and Ireland: Campaign for Irish Home Rule

-Part of the agreement which led to the 1800 Act of Union stipulated that the Penal Laws in Ireland were to be repealed and Catholic emancipation granted.
-However, King George III blocked emancipation, arguing that to grant it would break his coronation oath to defend the Anglican Church.
+Part of the agreement which led to the Acts of Union 1800 stipulated that the Penal Laws in Ireland were to be repealed and Catholic emancipation granted.
+However, George III blocked emancipation, arguing that to grant it would break his coronation oath to defend the Anglican Church.
 A campaign by the lawyer Daniel O'Connell, and the death of George III, led to the concession of Catholic emancipation in 1829, allowing Roman Catholics to sit in the Parliament of the United Kingdom of Great Britain and Ireland.
 Catholic emancipation was not O'Connell's real goal, which was the repeal of the act of union with Great Britain.
 On 1 January 1843 O'Connell confidently, but wrongly, declared that repeal would be achieved that year.
 When potato blight hit the island in 1846, much of the rural population, especially in Catholic districts, began to starve.

 While government funds were supplemented by private individuals and charities, and aid from the United States, it was not enough to avert a major catastrophe.
 The government of Lord John Russell attempted to raise a loan of £8 million and intended a further loan but this provoked a financial crisis made worse by demand for funds for railways and food imports.
 The crisis prevented the expending of the loan if the pound was to remain convertible to gold and government funding was slashed in 1847 and the costs of relief transferred to local taxes in Ireland.
-Cottiers (or farm labourers) were largely wiped out and emigration soared during what is known in Ireland as the "Great Hunger".
+Cottiers (or farm labourers) were largely wiped out and emigration soared during the Great Irish Famine.
 A significant minority elected Unionists, who championed the Union.
-A Church of Ireland (Anglican) barrister Isaac Butt, built a new moderate nationalist movement, the Home Rule League, in the 1870s.
+Isaac Butt, a Church of Ireland (Anglican) barrister built a new moderate nationalist movement, the Home Rule League, in the 1870s.
 After Butt's death the home rule movement, or the Irish Parliamentary Party as it had become known, was turned into a major political force under the guidance of William Shaw and a radical young Anglo-Irish Protestant landowner, Charles Stewart Parnell.